SillyFreak/typst-scrutinize/src/task-kinds/choice.typ

 /// )
 /// ```)
 ///
-/// - options (array): an array of contents
-/// - answer (integer): the index of the correct answer, zero-based
-/// - boxes (alignment): `left` or `right`, specifying on which side of the option the checkbox
-///   should appear
-/// - direction (direction): `ttb` or `ltr`, specifying how options should be arranged
 /// -> content
+#let single(
+  /// an array of contents
+  /// -> array
+  options,
+  /// the index of the correct answer, zero-based
+  /// -> integer
+  answer,
+  /// `left` or `right`, specifying on which side of the option the checkbox should appear
+  /// -> alignment
+  boxes: right,
+  /// `ttb` or `ltr`, specifying how options should be arranged
+  /// -> direction
+  direction: ttb,
-#let single(options, answer, boxes: right, direction: ttb) = {
+) = {
   multiple(
     boxes: boxes,
     direction: direction,